Thai–Myanmar Friendship Bridge: Cross-border tensions

 During the COVID-19 closure, Myawaddy came under siege due to the ongoing civil war in Myanmar, which would later lead to several incidents involving the bridges.
-On 11 March 2022, insurgents groups bombed the Second Friendship Bridge, resulting in a drop of cargo trucks travelling across the Myanmar-Thai border.
+On 11 March 2022, insurgents groups bombed the Second Friendship Bridge, resulting in a drop of cargo trucks travelling across the Myanmar–Thailand border.
 A temporary bridge was constructed on 16 March to supplement the Second Bridge, but was limited to vehicles below 50 tonnes.